 Their love was short-lived and spontaneous and society, in general, does not approve of such associations.

-Thus Mahabir died at the end.
+Thus Mahabir died in the end.
 But he died as a transformed man and a lover.
 He didn’t die as a criminal (I saw it as the grace of love).
 On the other hand, Veera comes out of the relationship as a free woman who is kind and forgiving and strongest in love.

 Apart from story-telling and acting, Highway has beautifully composed songs.
 There was a time around 2014 when I used to listen to Maahi Ve on loop.
 I do the same with Sooha Saaha even today.